Find The Right Payments Partner

 Even if you want to offer only a few payment methods at the moment, it’s best to plan for the future and opt for a partner that can accommodate your changing needs as you scale.
 You may find yourself having to switch to a different partner down the line if they support only a handful of payment options, to begin with.

 Of course, the features that make the most sense for your business will depend on the type of users you cater to and the needs of their customers.
-But at the very least, look for an ISV payments partner that provides a unified dashboard for sub-merchants to easily monitor payment activity and track user onboarding.

-In addition, a payments partner like Stax that takes on the risk of accepting payments on your (and your customers’) behalf would be a big plus.
+In addition, a payments partner like Stax Connect that takes on the risk of accepting payments on your (and your customers’) behalf would be a big plus.
 So when you choose a partner, think about the features that are an absolute must for your business and the ones that may be nice to have, and make your decision accordingly.

-3. ISV Payments Technology/Platform
+3. ISV payments technology/platform

 In the age of omnichannel commerce, businesses need payment solutions that go beyond the typical brick-and-mortar point of sale.
 They expect solutions that can be connected on the go and accessed from multiple devices.
 So, look for an ISV payments partner that simplifies payments by blending in-store and online payment processing on a single integrated platform.

-4. Software Integrations
+4. Software integrations

 As discussed above, your payments partner needs to provide robust, flexible, and easy-to-follow APIs that facilitate quick and seamless payment integration—regardless of the integration method you use.
 As an ISV, you need to know how your software may connect with your partner’s platform and the kind of tools and support they will provide to help you enhance your offering.